-- Let us take the example of the Lonar lake observations and ask: how can we reduce the final proxy uncertainty?
+Let us take the example of the Lonar lake observations and ask: how can we reduce the final proxy uncertainty?
 For this, we have to look at the four factors that determine it.
-Among these, the calibration uncertainty cannot be reduced until a more tightly constrained calibration curve is released, the proxy-depth variance is beyond our control, and the proxy measurement error is already at the instrumental limits of precision.
+Among these, the calibration uncertainty cannot be reduced until a more tightly constrained calibration curve is released, the proxy-depth variance is beyond our control, and the proxy measurement error is already set to zero in our analysis.
 Thus, we are left with the sole option of reducing the RM age model error.
 This can be achieved with additional radiometric dating of the archive, or by incorporating layer counted segments of the record that have relatively less error.
-However, since we do not consider layer counted data in our approach presently, we will consider below the effect of adding more radiocarbon dating points. - 25 We might plan to make a few more measurements especially around those depths where the RM age model is not very precise, e.g., at around 700 cm (Fig. 6b).
+However, since we do not consider layer counted data in our approach presently, we will consider below the effect of adding more radiocarbon dating points.

+We might plan to make a few more measurements especially around those depths where the RM age model is not very precise, e.g., at around 700 cm (Fig. 6B).
 Still, a significant portion of the final uncertainty might also be due to the intrinsic variance of the proxy along depth and we thus need to fully understand exactly how much of the final uncertainty is contributed by the age measurement errors.
-The highly non-trivial way in which the final uncertainty is related to the RM age model uncertainty (via the DWFs) makes it almost impossible to find a precise analytical answer to questions of the type: if we make two 14C age measurements at depths d_1 and d_2 with a maximum
+The highly non-trivial way in which the final uncertainty is related to the 790 RM age model uncertainty (via the DWFs) makes it almost impossible to find a precise analytical answer to questions of the type: if we make two $^{14}{\rm C}$ age measurements at depths d_1 and d_2 with a maximum error of ε , by what fraction z will the uncertainty at calendar age t going to go down?